Chapter 1: Elm: Constraints That Free You

 The ecosystem is smaller.
 React has thousands of libraries.
 Elm has hundreds.
 You’ll find yourself writing more from scratch.

 The learning curve is steeper.
-Functional programming is different if you’re coming from JavaScript.
-Pattern matching, union types, immutability—these take time to internalize.
+Functional programming is different if you’re coming from JavaScript, and concepts like pattern matching and union types take time to internalize.

 Your team needs to learn.
 Hiring is harder.
 Onboarding takes longer.
 Not every developer wants to learn a niche language.